Dream ballet: Elements of a dream ballet

 A dream ballet is a moment in a musical, where the dialogue stops and the plot may (though does not always) continue through movement.
 In Oklahoma!, the first time we see Laurey and Curly have a romantic moment is in the dream ballet.
 Likewise, what happens in the dream ballet, affects Laurey after she reawakens.
 This plot device makes the dream ballet unique in the world of musical theater.
 Dream ballets are not to be confused with dance breaks, though they share some properties.
 A dream ballet is a dedicated instrumental dance number, whereas dance breaks usually occur in the middle of songs.
 For example, the dance break in the middle of "Too Darn Hot" from Kiss Me, Kate! would not be considered a dream ballet because it is in the middle of a song with words.
 Also, it is there with the express purpose of dancing, not to move the plot forward (though some do).
 Dream ballets, do however, provide opportunities for choreographers to write flashy and extravagant dance numbers that would otherwise be difficult because of how hard it is for actors to sing and dance simultaneously.

 It is difficult to say how or why dream ballets, as agents of plot development or as devices of theatrical artifice, became so widespread in the twentieth century, but its appeal had a lot to do with opportunities it provided writers to forgo the laws of reality and creative imaginative and dream-like plot arcs that would otherwise be unrealistic or impossible.
 They sometimes create a time warp, where large periods of time are expressed or summarized in a montage-like sequence (Rodgers and Hammerstein's Carousel is one such example.).
-They also provide insight into a character's emotional or psychological state (like "Laurie's Dream" in Oklahoma!).
+They also provide insight into a character's emotional or psychological state (such as "Laurey Makes Up Her Mind" in Oklahoma!).